 Sustainable investing has increased in importance over recent years, as more people become aware of environmental, social and governance (ESG) issues, and whether their investments are helping to combat these - or if they may actually be contributing towards them.

-This page aims to explain what we mean when we talk about sustainable investing and evidence our approach to sustainability at Castlefield.
+This page aims to explain what we mean when we talk about thoughtful investing and evidence our approach to sustainability as an organisation at Castlefield.

 Who we are

-Castlefield is an award-winning, employee-owned investment management and financial planning business, with a reputation for being at the forefront of ethical and sustainable investing.
+Castlefield is an award-winning, employee-owned investment management and financial planning business, with a reputation for being at the forefront of ethical investing.

 Growth Blk